 Dr. Lazic grew up in war-torn Serbia, so she researched and found a Serbian illustrator for the book, who captured just the style she wanted.
 The book was published in July 2023 after about a year of work, plus a website she named Skinventurez to go with it.
 “I wanted to start with skin cancer prevention as the focus of the first book, by educating young individuals from early on, which is really the time to intervene, she says.
 “It has brought me so much joy while fighting this very tough battle.”

-A few days before this article was written, Dr. Lazic learned she has some new metastasis in her liver: “I first cried it out for an hour in my room.
+Since this article was written, Dr. Lazic has struggled with new metastasis in her liver: “I first cried it out.
 I couldn’t even speak, I was in so much shock.
 Then I composed myself and told the family.
 They know I will not keep information from them, and knowing the truth makes it much less scary for them.”

 Her treatment options are limited and have a poorer prognosis because of the genetic type of her cancer.
-She has started chemotherapy again and will also research clinical trials and consider experimental therapy.
-She is hopeful: “I need to stay alive until my cure comes along.
-I hope that in the next few years there will be immunotherapy that will work for colon cancer like it does for skin cancer.”
+She has undergone chemotherapy and also researches clinical trials and experimental therapies.
+She is currently hoping to find a live donor match for a liver transplant.
+No matter what, she stays hopeful: “I need to stay alive until my cure comes along.”